CEO Of U.S. Gun-Maker Faces Jail In Germany

 "Sig Sauer just retagged the big boxes and without opening them, just delivered them to Colombia," Rothbauer said.
 "I would call them dirty deals."

-Rothbauer believes at the time the company lacked production capacity in New Hampshire to complete the contract for Colombia, and turned to its sister company for help.
+Rothbauer believes that the company lacked production capacity in New Hampshire at the time to complete the contract for Colombia, and turned to its sister company for help.
 A Sig Sauer attorney contended that the deal had the blessing of the Obama administration.

 Born in Europe, perfected in America

-Ron Cohen, who served in the Israeli army and took over as CEO in 2005, is credited with saving the gun-maker's American division from financial ruin.
+Cohen, who served in the Israeli army and took over as CEO in 2005, is credited with saving the gun-maker's American division from financial ruin.

 "We were down to about 75 employees, and it was on shaky ground," said Bud Fini, executive vice president of Sig Sauer, in a promotional video honoring Cohen's induction into the NRA's Ring of Freedom.
 "Ron had a vision."
 Today the company employs about 1,400 people at its New Hampshire plant.